austinvhuang/openmemex/README.md

 - `cli/` - [[mostly deprecated except for initialization]] the command line tool. this is mostly no longer needed except to initialize the table schemas of the database (`n2s --reset --note ""`), but can also be used to test adding notes at the command line eg `n2s --note "blah blah" --tag "atag" --tag "anothertag`)
 - `crawler/` - [[mostly deprecated]] for all notes consisting of urls, this crawls them, pulls html content into the database, but also takes screenshots, thumbnails, and runs ocr for a text representation of screenshots.
 This tool is also mostly deprecated in favor of running these operations synchronously upon adding a note instead of requiring users to run this process in batch on-demand (which leaves part of the database un-crawled).
+- `electron/` - experimental Electron UI (not functioning yet)

+There's also 2 directories where some artifacts are stored:

+- `screenshots/` - screenshots captured by the headless browser
+- `thumbnails/` - scaled down version of screenshots
+- `ocr/` - tesseract ocr output of screenshots (in the future this might be derived from a higher-resolution image of the full site)

 # Installation & Building